Mary Bernard Aguirre: Early life

 Arabella Mather Bier Bernard (1816–1899).
 For the first twelve years of her life the family resided in Baltimore, Maryland, the birthplace of Mary's mother.
 In 1856 the Bernard family moved to Westport, Missouri, where Mary's father owned a large store.

 Bernard Aguirre went to college at the age of seventeen; this would prove to be a critical period of her life, as she lived through many moments that eventually changed her views towards people of other races.
 She heard the rifle shot that killed abolitionist John Brown in Harpers Ferry, West Virginia.

-When Mary Bernard returned home from Baltimore, Maryland later that same year, the American Civil War broke out, and she became a supporter of the Southern cause.
+When Mary Bernard returned home from Baltimore, Maryland later that same year, the American Civil War broke out, and she became a supporter of Southern secession.

 Personal life

 Mary Bernard married a Mexican freighting contractor, Epifanio Aguirre, on August 21, 1862 in Westport.
 The Aguirres had three sons: Pedro, (born 1863), Epifanio Jr. (born 1865) and Stephen (born 1867).

 Bernard Aguirre's family moved to the Southwest in 1863.
 They traveled from Missouri to Las Cruces, New Mexico, with a stop in Santa Fe.
 Mary kept a journal of her family's travels across the Great Plains.

 In August 1869, the Aguirres set foot in Tucson.
 In January 1870, Epifanio Sr. was killed during an Apache raid of a stagecoach near Sasabe, Arizona.
 In economic straits, Bernard Aguirre saw herself forced to return home to Missouri and live with her parents.